tesommer/FreeCrumbs/README.md

     finf -h

-This will print the Finf manual to standard out.
+This will print the Finf manual to standard output.
 ___

     finf C:\SomeDirectory